U24-CC-BD-Taylor-2024/Childhood_Cancer_Birth_Defects_Taylor_U24/data_dictionary/README.md

 This set of data are sourced from the  NCI Molecular Targets Project [(MTP)](https://moleculartargets.ccdi.cancer.gov/) and includes pediatric tumor and germline data from the Kids First Data Resource Center [(DRC)](https://kidsfirstdrc.org/).
 The data's primary pipelines (alignment, variant calling) were run at the Kids First DRC and were further processed and analyzed with the OpenPedCan project now hosted at CNH [OpenPedCan-GitHub](https://github.com/rokitalab/OpenPedCan-Project-CNH).
-The single-cell data was sourced differently, as it comes from published single-cell sources.
+The single-cell data was sourced from published literature sources.
 Taken together, there are four types of data that have been added into the 2025AB release of the DDKG from the MTP:

 - `Germline variants`
 - `Somatic variants`